hildjj/html-rfc/nits/README.md

 - $: a jQuery instance with the input document as context
 - document: the input document as jsdom DOM
 - timestamp: a JavaScript Date object with the date/time of execution
+- log: a log4js instance that can be logged to, e.g: env.log.info("Some info")
+- error(): a method that logs, and returns a rejected promise

 Simple Example: